 Stage Two: Testing a Sample Product

-During Stage Two of the product development process, specific methods and criteria are used for testing a sample product.
+During Stage Two of the product development process, specific methods and criteria are used to test a sample product.
 One method used is the Master Validation Plan (MVP) form, which outlines the stages of process validation.
 These stages include Installation Qualification (IQ), Operational Qualification (OQ), Performance Qualification (PQ), and process risk analysis.

-The goal of Stage Two is to ensure that products are made right by establishing a process that consistently produces a result meeting predetermined specifications, as defined by the FDA.
-Key considerations for deciding when to move a product to the next stage or modify the sample product based on testing results include understanding the scope of the procedure, having a centralized Quality Management System , meeting ISO 13485:2016 and 21 CFR 820.75 requirements, and addressing the requirements for sterilization validation.
+Stage Two aims to ensure that products are made right by establishing a process that consistently produces a result meeting predetermined specifications, as defined by the FDA.
+Critical considerations for deciding when to move a product to the next stage or modify the sample product based on testing results include understanding the scope of the procedure, having a centralized Quality Management System, meeting ISO 13485:2016 and 21 CFR 820.75 requirements, and addressing the requirements for sterilization validation.

 Stage Three: Checking Every Product